The investor problem based on the HJM model: Proof of Theorem

 The optimal investment policy $(\widehat \psi_t, \widehat \pi_t)$, $t\in [0,T]$, should solve the system of equations

 The existence of a sequence $\mathbf{x}= (x_{1},x_{2},\ldots,x_{l})$ such that the matrix

 has rank $m+1$ ensures the existence of an optimal control $(\widehat \psi,\widehat \pi)$ with $\widehat \psi_t$ being a point measure.
-We are aware that the processes $S$ and $Y$ share the same Wiener process and this not cover full generality, but the analysis with another independent Wiener in the dynamics of $S$ or $Y$ is out of the scope of this paper and can be found for example in Zawisza \cite{Zawisza3}.
+We are aware that the processes $S$ and $Y$ share the same Wiener process and this not cover full generality, but the analysis with another independent Wiener in the dynamics of $S$ or $Y$ is out of the scope of this paper.
+Partial results for the general problem can be found for example in Hata et al. \cite{Hata} and Zawisza \cite{Zawisza3}.
 But this formulation is sufficient for example to cover the bond--stock mix problem of Brennan and Xia \cite{Brennan}. \end{remark}